Brench-maina/code-challenge-1/README.md

 # code-challenge-1

 Welcome to my JavaScript code challenge repository!
-Each challenge is in its folder with a JavaScript file containing the solution.
+Each challenge is located in its  folder, accompanied by a JavaScript file containing the solution.

-## Challenges
+## Description

 ### 1. Chai Bora Ingredient Calculator
 **File:** `chai.js`